 The Lower School division serves kindergarten through fifth grades and seeks to develop a love of learning in academically ambitious young students in the Summerlin area of Las Vegas.
 The traditional curriculum is based on the reading program and educational philosophy developed by founding Headmistress, Dr. LeOre Cobbley.
 This traditional education includes, but is not limited to: reading aloud daily, cursive writing, research projects, and timed math facts testing.

 Starting with our youngest students, we "teach to the top."
 This mantra coined first by Dr. Cobbley describes a guiding philosophy embraced by all educators at The Meadows School.
 Teach to the top allows the strongest child in the class to succeed and be challenged, while showing a high bar to the others.
-This also allows students to focus on a student's strongest subjects.
+This also allows elementary school students to focus on a student's strongest subjects.
 Every child has an aptitude for something, like a seed just waiting to grow.
 It is the teacher’s job to discover that interest and nurture its growth, which may one day become their life’s passion.

-Each grade in the Lower School is divided into three classes, all with a maximum of 20 students per class.
+Each grade in the Lower School is divided into three classes, all with a maximum of 20 elementary school students per class.
 Every teacher instructs with the mission of the School at the forefront: teaching to the top in every class, instilling the excitement of learning, and celebrating the completion of challenging goals.

 Students in Lower School are advanced in all basic subjects and read one to three grade levels above their current grade.
 Creativity is nurtured and students are offered many opportunities to put personal touches on their work.
 In addition to regular class time, elementary school students meet with specialists throughout the week to develop skills in art, foreign languages, physical education, science, library, computers, and coding, and the nationally renowned Orff music program.
 The vast majority of Lower School teachers hold Master's degrees.